Main concepts

 Storage

 To access and organize your geospatial data, use storage.
 It contains assets from completed tasking and catalog orders that you can download.
-Assets from storage can also be used as data sources for the analytics workflow.
+Assets from storage can be used as data sources for processing.

-Arrow inline-icon To learn how to manage assets received from tasking orders, see Manage tasking orders and assets.
+Arrow inline-icon To learn how to manage assets received from tasking orders, see Download tasking assets.

-Arrow inline-icon To learn how to manage assets received from catalog orders, see Manage catalog orders and assets.
+Arrow inline-icon To learn how to manage assets received from catalog orders, see Download catalog assets.

-Arrow inline-icon To discover different data and processing blocks, see Blocks.
+Arrow inline-icon To discover different processes, see Processes.

 Jobs

-A job is an instance of a workflow.
-It delivers geospatial outputs defined by job parameters.
+A job is an instance of a processing workflow.
+It delivers processing results.

-Arrow inline-icon To learn how to configure and run a job, see Jobs.
+Arrow inline-icon To learn how to create a job, see Run a process.